Invulner/use-text-analyzer/README.md

 - `options` (required): An object containing options for text analysis.
   - `text` (string, required): The text to analyze.
   - `searchTerm` (string, optional): The term to search for in the text.
-  - `ignoreCase` (boolean, optional, default: true): Whether to ignore case when searching for the term.
+  - `ignoreCase` (boolean, optional, default: true): Whether to ignore case when searching for the term and calculating word and character frequencies.

 #### Returns